OpenEvalProject/evals/manuscripts/elife-97051/v1/manuscript.md

 **Figure 4.:** Activity cliff summary for the prepared compound series were plotted regarding the contributions of electrostatic (A) and hydrophobic (B) fields.
 The field point pattern was depicted as spheres (Red, positive electrostatics; Cyan, negative electrostatics; Yellow brown, hydrophobic fields).

-## Compound 10 as a transcriptional regulator of HER2 by inhibiting ELF3-MED23 PPI
+### Compound 10 as a transcriptional regulator of HER2 by inhibiting ELF3-MED23 PPI

 Previously, we have verified that the TAD domain of ELF3 (129–145 residues; 17 amino acids) interacts with the 391–582 residues of MED23, thereby regulating HER2 at the transcriptional level.
 Specifically, within ELF3, residues S137 to E144 were identified as essential residues for this interaction (Hwang et al., 2023).
 Based upon the results, we performed in vitro fluorescence polarization (FP) assay by utilizing the (His)6-MED23391-582 protein and fluorescein isothiocyanate (FITC)-labeled ELF3129-145 peptide (Figure 4A).
 Similar to the positive control, unlabeled ELF3137-144 peptide, compound 10 significantly reduced the FP signal induced by the binding of FITC-ELF3129-145 and (His)6-MED23391-582, demonstrating that compound 10 directly inhibits the ELF3-MED23 PPI.
 While the Ki value of unlabeled ELF3137-144 peptide calculated from the Kd of FITC-ELF3129-145 and (His)6-MED23391-582 interaction was determined to be 4.47±0.03 μM, compound 10 showed a 6.6-fold lower value of 0.68±0.08 μM, falling within the nanomolar range (Figure 5A and B).
 Through GST-pull down assay, we then confirmed that ELF3-MED23 PPI inhibitory effect of compound 10 is also valid at the cell level (Figure 5C).
 To investigate whether intracellular compound 10 also acts on the binding interface of ELF3 and the 391–582 amino acid region of MED23 within the cell system, we performed split luciferase complementation assay using ELF3- and MED23391-582-ligated with N-terminal (Nluc) and C-terminal (Cluc) fragments of split luciferase, respectively (Figure 5D).
 Without compound 10, ELF3 and MED23391-582 successfully interacted within the cell system, subsequently inducing the complementation of Nluc and Cluc to generate a significant amount of bioluminescence (32.7-fold change vs. control).
 However, compound 10 markedly reduced this luciferase activity in a dose-dependent manner.
 This result verified that compound 10 is also capable of disrupting the ELF3-MED23 PPI at the cellular level.
 In fact, the successful inhibition of the ELF3-MED23 PPI by compound 10 ultimately resulted in the attenuation of ERBB2 promoter activity (Figure 5E).
 This led to a significant downregulation of HER2 expression and its downstream signaling molecules such as pAKT and pMAPK in a concentration- and time-dependent manner (Figure 5F).

 ![Figure 5.](https://cdn.elifesciences.org/articles/97051/elife-97051-fig5-v1.jpg)

-**Figure 5.:** 10 as a transcriptional regulator of HER2 by inhibiting ELF3-MED23 PPI.(A) Titration curve of MED23391-582 protein FITC-labeled ELF3129-145 peptide.
+**Figure 5.:** (A) Titration curve of MED23391-582 protein FITC-labeled ELF3129-145 peptide.
 Binding of the MED23391-582 protein and ELF3-FITC peptide (17 a.a.) was validated via cell-free FP assay.
 Kd value was measured as 10.2±0.82 (nM) using the least squares non-linear fit method (n=3, mean ± S.D).
 (B) Effect of compound 10 on the FP (mP) induced by the binding of FITC-ELF3129-145 peptide to (His)6-MED23391-582 protein was evaluated in cell-free system.
 Unlabeled ELF3137-144 peptide was used as positive control.
 IC50 and Ki values were calculated from the FP assay results (n=3, mean ±S.D.).
 (C) Intracellular PPI inhibitory effect of compound 10 (5 μM, 12 h treatment) against ELF3-MED23 was evaluated through GST-pull down assay using GST-ELF3WT and 3xFLAG-MED23.
 (D) Impact of compound 10 on the relative luciferase activity generated by Nluc-ELF3WT and Cluc-MED23391-582 interaction was evaluated (20 hr treatment at indicated concentrations, n=3, mean ± S.D., ANOVA, ***p<0.001).
 (E) Effect of compound 10 on the overall ERBB2 promoter activity was assessed (20 hr treatment at indicated concentrations, n=3, mean ± S.D., ANOVA, *p<0.05, **p<0.01, and ***p<0.001).
-(F) Changes in the HER2 and its downstream signaling pathway were evaluated by treating compound 10 in dose- and time-dependent manner.Figure 5—source data 1.Figure 5C.Figure 5—source data 2.Figure 5C.Figure 5—source data 3.Figure 5F.Figure 5—source data 4.Figure 5F.
+(F) Changes in the HER2 and its downstream signaling pathway were evaluated by treating compound 10 in dose- and time-dependent manner.

-## Compound 10 as a potent anticancer agent for HER2-positive gastric cancer cells
+### Compound 10 as a potent anticancer agent for HER2-positive gastric cancer cells

 Based upon the obtained results so far, we proceeded to evaluate whether compound 10-mediated inhibition of ELF3-MED23 PPI could lead to significant anticancer activity against HER2-positive gastric cancer cells in both in vitro and in vivo settings.
 First, by treating NCI-N87 cells with varying concentrations of compound 10, we found that apoptosis was significantly induced in a concentration-dependent manner (Figure 6A).
 This effect was further validated by the dose- and time-dependent increases in pro-apoptotic markers, cleaved PARP (c-PARP) and cleaved caspase 3 (c-Caspase 3) (Figure 6B).
 Accordingly, compound 10 significantly decreased the cell proliferation of NCI-N87 in a concentration-dependent manner (Figure 6C), indicating its potent anticancer activity in the in vitro system.
 To evaluate its potency in the in vivo setting, we then established an NCI-N87 xenograft mouse model and administered compound 10 intravenously.
 Notably, the administration of 4 mg/kg of compound 10 resulted in significant retardation of tumor growth (Figure 6D), leading to a marked reduction in the final tumor volume, approximately 3.5-fold decrease compared to the control group (Figure 6E and F).
 Through Immunohistochemistry (IHC) analysis, we confirmed that the proliferation marker, Ki67, was remarkably downregulated (a 2.3-fold decrease compared to the control) in the tumor tissues administered with compound 10 (Figure 6G, right panel).
 This reduction in Ki67 expression was accompanied by a significant decrease in HER2 levels in the tumor tissue (a 1.7-fold decrease compared to the control), suggesting that the overall anti-tumor activity of compound 10 is primarily due to its capacity to inhibit HER2 expression (Figure 6G, left panel).

 ![Figure 6.](https://cdn.elifesciences.org/articles/97051/elife-97051-fig6-v1.jpg)

 **Figure 6.:** (A) Apoptosis induced by compound 10 in parental NCI-N87 was assessed by treatment with the compound in a dose-dependent manner (24 hr treatment at indicated concentrations, n=3, mean ± S.D., ANOVA, ns = non-significant, ***p<0.001 vs. CON).
 (B) Changes in the pro-apoptotic markers were evaluated by treating compound 10 in dose- and time-dependent manner.
 (C) Anti-proliferative effect of compound 10 (10 μM) was evaluated against NCI-N87 cell line (10 days of treatment at indicated concentrations, n=3, mean ± S.D., ANOVA, ***p<0.001 vs. CON).
 (D) Tumor growth inhibitory effect of compound 10 was evaluated using NCI-N87 xenograft mouse model (n=5 per group; intravenous (IV) injection at 4 mg/kg every 3 days, indicated by red arrows).
 Tumor volumes were evaluated at the indicated time points by measuring the length and width of the tumor with calipers using the equation (length x width2)/2.
 Data was indicated as mean ± S.E.M.
 (E) Photograph of the tumors collected from the vehicle- and compound 10-treated mice.
 (F) Final volume changes were assessed for the tumors excised from each experimental group (n=5, mean ± S.E.M., Student’s t-test, ***p<0.001 vs. CON) (G) IHC analysis was conducted against HER2 and Ki67 in the tumors (scale bar = 100 μm).
-Score quantification was performed using Image J software (10 independent fields per sample were evaluated, mean ± S.D., Student’s t test, ***p<0.001 vs. CON).Figure 6—source data 1.Figure 6B.Figure 6—source data 2.Figure 6B.
+Score quantification was performed using Image J software (10 independent fields per sample were evaluated, mean ± S.D., Student’s t test, ***p<0.001 vs. CON).

-## Compound 10 as a novel strategy to overcome trastuzumab resistance
+### Compound 10 as a novel strategy to overcome trastuzumab resistance

 As previously mentioned, trastuzumab has been a primary first-line therapy for various HER2-overexpressing cancer subtypes, including gastric cancer (NCCN, 2019; Gradishar et al., 2020).
 However, one of the significant drawback of this drug is the development of resistance, which readily occurs within 1 year of medication (Fiszman and Jasnis, 2011).
 In our previous study, we demonstrated that inhibiting the ELF3-MED23 PPI to downregulate HER2 at the transcriptional level could serve as a potentially promising alternative therapeutic option to trastuzumab (Hwang et al., 2023).
 Consequently, we sought to determine whether compound 10 holds the capability to overcome trastuzumab resistance.
 For this assessment, we utilized the trastuzumab-refractory NCI-N87 (NCI-N87 TR) cell line, which exhibited a 5.3-fold lower response rate to 10 μg/mL trastuzumab compared to the parental NCI-N87 cells (Parent vs. TR; 50.1% vs 9.5% growth inhibition; Figure 7A).
 At a concentration of 10 μg/mL, trastuzumab exhibited no discernible impact on the level of HER2 or its downstream signaling molecules such as p-AKT and p-MAPK in NCI-N87 TR cells.
 In contrast, compound 10 effectively attenuated these pathways by inhibiting HER2 expression (Figure 7B).
 Accordingly, compound 10 markedly inhibited the long-term proliferation of NCI-N87 TR, unlike trastuzumab (Figure 7C).
 Moreover, the dose-dependent treatment of compound 10 significantly induced apoptosis in NCI-N87 TR cells (Figure 7D).
 These findings collectively suggest that compound 10 demonstrates anticancer activity not only against parental HER2-positive cancer cells but also against their trastuzumab-refractory clones.

 ![Figure 7.](https://cdn.elifesciences.org/articles/97051/elife-97051-fig7-v1.jpg)

 **Figure 7.:** (A) Trastuzumab (10 μg/ml, 24 hr)-induced growth inhibitory effects were assessed against parental and TR NCI-N87 cell lines (n=3, mean ± S.D., Student’s t-test, ***p<0.001 vs. parent).
 (B) Trastuzumab- and compound 10-mediated changes of HER2 and its downstream signaling pathway were evaluated (16 hr treatment at indicated concentrations).
 (C) Anti-proliferative effects of trastuzumab (10 μg/mL) and compound 10 (10 μM) were evaluated against NCI-N87 TR cell line.
 Each compound was treated for 10 days (n=3, mean ± S.D., ANOVA, ns = non-significant, *p<0.05 vs. CON).
-(D) Apoptosis induced by compound 10 in NCI-N87 TR was assessed by FACS analysis with treatment of the compound in a dose-dependent manner (24 hr treatment at indicated concentrations, n=3, mean ± S.D., ANOVA, ns = non-significant, ***p<0.001 vs. CON).Figure 7—source data 1.Figure 7B.Figure 7—source data 2.Figure 7B.
+(D) Apoptosis induced by compound 10 in NCI-N87 TR was assessed by FACS analysis with treatment of the compound in a dose-dependent manner (24 hr treatment at indicated concentrations, n=3, mean ± S.D., ANOVA, ns = non-significant, ***p<0.001 vs. CON).

 ## Discussion